 The course will feature hands-on laboratory work and will include demonstrations and lectures.
 A lab manual including selected analytical techniques and references will be provided.
 The cost of registration (including lunch) is $500 per course for individuals from nonprofit institutions; $1100 for others.
 The cost of travel and lodging is not included.

 Sample of NIH 2015 Schedule

-On Friday of this course, participants can choose one of the following three modules: Mass Spectrometric (MS) Analysis of Glycoconjugates; Computational Simulations of Carbohydrate Conformation; and NMR of Carbohydrates.
+On Friday of this training course, participants can choose one of the following three modules: Mass Spectrometric (MS) Analysis of Glycoconjugates; Computational Simulations of Carbohydrate Conformation; and NMR of Carbohydrates.
 The course participants should indicate on the course application form which module they would be interested in taking.

 Mass Spectrometric (MS) Analysis of Glycoconjugates: The use of mass spectrometry for the characterization of glycoconjugates will be discussed.
 Topics in this area will include identifying occupied glycosylation sites by LC-MS and sequencing glycoprotein glycans with sequential exoglycosidase digestions followed by MS. Laboratory demonstrations will also be performed on these two topics.

 Computational Simulations of Carbohydrate Conformation: The course will present a discussion of the conformational preferences of oligosaccharides.
 Focus will then shift to the prediction and validation of oligosaccharide structures produced computationally with molecular dynamics simulations with the AMBER/GLYCAM force field.